mdn/content/files/en-us/web/api/htmlelement/index.md

 - {{domxref("HTMLElement.popover")}}
   - : Gets and sets an element's popover state via JavaScript (`"auto"` or `"manual"`), and can be used for feature detection.
 Reflects the value of the [`popover`](/en-US/docs/Web/HTML/Global_attributes/popover) global HTML attribute.
 - {{DOMxRef("HTMLElement.spellcheck")}}
-  - : A boolean value that controls [spell-checking](/en-US/docs/Web/HTML/Global_attributes/spellcheck).
-It is present on all HTML elements, though it doesn't have an effect on all of them.
+  - : A boolean value that controls the [spell-checking](/en-US/docs/Web/HTML/Global_attributes/spellcheck) hint.
+It is available on all HTML elements, though it doesn't affect all of them.
 - {{DOMxRef("HTMLElement.style")}}
   - : A {{DOMxRef("CSSStyleDeclaration")}} representing the declarations of the element's [`style`](/en-US/docs/Web/HTML/Global_attributes#style) attribute.
 - {{DOMxRef("HTMLElement.tabIndex")}}